umaruzman/angular-skeleton-ngantd/README.md

 - AuthModule - It is the main module for auth related content (Login, Register)
 - MainModule - It is the main module of the application where all other functionalities resides.

-SharedModule exports the most commonly used modules among most components, therfor importing this component on the component that need it will provide basic support for most Ng-Zorro Feature.
+SharedModule exports the most commonly used modules among most components, therfore importing this component on the component that need it will provide basic support for most Ng-Zorro Feature.